syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-With-Content-Controls.md

 ---
 title: Working with Content Controls | DocIO | Syncfusion
-description: This section illustrates how to works with Content Controls in the Word document without MS Word or Office interop
+description: This section illustrates how to works with Content Controls in the Word document without Microsoft Word or Office interop
 platform: file-formats
 control: DocIO
 documentation: UG